Helpful prior learning:

 ------------------------

 Understanding how public money is created changes what people imagine is possible.
-Governments with monetary sovereignty can invest directly in people and planet, funding housing, renewable energy, transport and education to build resilience instead of reacting to crises.
+States with monetary sovereignty can invest directly in people and planet, funding housing, renewable energy, transport and education to build resilience instead of reacting to crises.

 Concept: Systems, regeneration, power